Local normal approximations and probability metric bounds for the matrix-variate $T$ distribution and its application to Hotelling's $T$ statistic: Main Results

-As a consequence of the previous theorem, we can derive asymptotic upper bounds on the several probability metrics between the probability measures induced by the centered matrix-variate $T$ distribution \eqref{eq:matrix.T.density} and the corresponding centered matrix-variate normal distribution \eqref{eq:sym.matrix.normal.density}.
-The distance between Hotelling's $T$ statistic \citep{doi:10.1214/aoms/1177732979} and the corresponding matrix-variate normal distribution corresponds to the special case $m = 1$.
+As a consequence of the previous theorem, we can derive asymptotic upper bounds on several probability metrics between the probability measures induced by the centered matrix-variate $T$ distribution \eqref{eq:matrix.T.density} and the corresponding centered matrix-variate normal distribution \eqref{eq:sym.matrix.normal.density}.
+The distance between Hotelling's $T$ statistic \citep{doi:10.1214/aoms/1177732979} and the corresponding matrix-variate normal distribution is obtained in the special case $m = 1$.

 \begin{theorem}[Probability metric upper bounds] Let $d,m\in \N$, $\Sigma\in \mathcal{S}_{++}^{ d}$ and $\Omega\in \mathcal{S}_{++}^{ m}$ be given.
-Assume that $X\sim T_{d,m}(\nu,\Sigma,\Omega)$, $Y\sim \mathrm{MN}_{d,m}(0_{d\times m}, \Sigma \otimes \Omega)$, and let $\PP_{\nu,\Sigma,\Omega}$ and $\QQ_{\Sigma,\Omega}$ be the laws of $X$ and $Y$, respectively.
+Assume that $X\sim T_{d,m}(\nu,\Sigma,\Omega)$, $Y\sim \mathrm{MN}_{d,m}(0_{d\times m}, \Sigma \otimes \Omega)$, and let $\PP_{\nu,\Sigma,\Omega}$ and $\QQ_{\Sigma,\Omega}$ be the laws of $X$ and $Y \sqrt{\nu / (\nu - 2)}$, respectively.
 Then, as $\nu\to \infty$,

-where $C > 0$ is a universal constant, $\mathcal{H}(\cdot,\cdot)$ denotes the Hellinger distance, and $\mathrm{dist} (\cdot,\cdot)$ can be replaced by any of the following probability metrics: Total variation, Kolmogorov (or Uniform) metric, L\'evy metric, Discrepancy metric, Prokhorov metric. \end{theorem}
+where $C > 0$ is a universal constant, $\mathcal{H}(\cdot,\cdot)$ denotes the Hellinger distance, and $\mathrm{dist} (\cdot,\cdot)$ can be replaced by any of the following probability metrics: total variation, Kolmogorov (or uniform) metric, L\'evy metric, discrepancy metric, Prokhorov metric. \end{theorem}